Regional Organizations Cooperation Mechanism

 - Aim to develop a region-wide harmonized monitoring and assessment framework for trade facilitation performance.

-- The first e-newsletter for 2013 is available now and can be downloaded from the link below
+- The fourth issue (July 2013) of the e-newsletter is available now and can be downloaded from the link below.

 - The ROC-TF Annual Meeting will take place on 9 September, 2013 at CIECC, Beijing, China.
 The meeting is only open to ROC-TF participating organizations.
 For participation at this meeting, please write to email@example.com